-The Ethos at Oaklands School is "The best for all, the best from all" Our Mission Statement is, We believe in making a lasting difference, by giving students the tools to meet the challenges of the future.
-The Oaklands values that underpin our ethos and mission statement are: • Developing emotionally healthy minds • Providing pathways to success • Supporting pupils to become confident and resilient young adults Diminishing the difference is central to everything we do at Oaklands.
+The Ethos at Oaklands School is "The best for all, the best from all"

+Our Mission Statement is.

+We believe in making a lasting difference, by giving students the tools to meet the challenges of the future.

+The Oaklands values that underpin our ethos and mission statement are:

+- Developing emotionally healthy minds

+- Providing pathways to success

+- Supporting pupils to become confident and resilient young adults

+Diminishing the difference is central to everything we do at Oaklands.
 We have a moral commitment to ensure that our students from disadvantaged backgrounds have the support to accelerate their progress to achieve their full potential.
 We firmly believe that a whole school strategic approach to pupil premium can result in a significant impact on school wide attainment.
 Our aim is to use pupil premium funding to help us achieve and sustain positive outcomes for our disadvantaged pupils.

 We have developed the 'Oaklands' School Toolkit' based on the Education Endowment Foundation's guide to the Pupil Premium to ensure all strategies used are evidence based where appropriate.
-In addition to those whole school strategies mentioned, we have other strategies/initiatives in place to ensure each of our students get what 'they' need to succeed.
+We have strategies/initiatives in place to ensure each of our students get what 'they' need to succeed.
 Our strategies can be split into three areas: